We are Back! Baby Herman and I are here!

 [2020 Crisis Update: there is no discrimination in the market.
 Even a baby in diapers it beats up.
 My performance up to April 15 was around -17%, but helped by some shorts on the Ibovespa.
 In the same period, the Ibovespa performance was around -32%]

 BH (still with a big smile on his face): But 2019 was too good!
 Even monkeys did well last year.
 I don’t have such high expectations for the future!

 Me: I see, but congratulations anyway!
 I followed your reasoning, but there is one thing that intrigues me.
 How can you be sure that you have margin of safety in the deep value approach?
 You’re following a relative valuation approach, not an absolute one.

-BH: I won’t be sure.
+BH: I can’t be sure.
 You’re totally right, if the market is too hot, EY will be low (or multiples high).
 What I could do is to use some absolute threshold, such as a minimum EY of X% or no multiple higher than Y. In this scenario, if no opportunity obeys the threshold, I should leave the market, for example.

 Me: What is risk for you?